What Is A Christian? Part III

 The Hebrew word for "formed" is yatsar, "fashioned out of something that was already in existence."
-God formed man out of the dust of the ground."
-The word "man" is in Hebrew adam, meaning "red earth".
+God formed man out of the dust of the ground.
+The word "man" in Hebrew is adam, meaning "red earth".

 God put life into Adam; He made man a living soul.
 The word "made" is the Hebrew word asah, "a substance required of which the thing made consists."
 Sometimes it is called "the spirit of man".
 It has nothing to do with whether you are a Christian or a non-Christian.